charliedwyer/basicRockPaperScissors/README.md

 # basicRockPaperScissors
 Hi!

-This is project is the childhood classic Rock Paper Scissors!
+This project is the childhood classic Rock Paper Scissors!

 I made this project to practice my skills in JavaScript, HTML, and CSS.

+This is my first project using DOM manipulation.
+Overall the project was fairly simple for a beginner.
+The main things I wanted to improve on during this project was using events and event listeners in JavaScript.
+Additionally, work on my CSS organization as it can get messy in my styles page.

 The first iteration was a simple console game.